Human–wildlife conflict: Asia

 With a rapidly increasing human population and high biodiversity, interactions between people and wild animals are becoming more and more prevalent.
 Like human-predator in Africa, encounters between tigers, people, and their livestock is a prominent issue on the Asian continent.
 Attacks on humans and livestock have exacerbated major threats to tiger conservation such as mortality, removal of individuals from the wild, and negative perceptions of the animals from locals.
 Even non-predator conflicts are common, with crop-raiding by elephants and macaques persisting in both rural and urban environments, respectively.
 Poor disposal of hotel waste in tourism-dominated towns have altered behaviours of carnivores such as sloth bears that usually avoid human habitation and human-generated garbage.

-In Sri Lanka, for example, each year as many as 80 people are killed by elephants and more than 230 elephants are killed by farmers.
-The Sri Lankan elephant is listed as endangered, and only 2 500–4 000 individuals remain in the wild (IIED, 2019).
+For example, as a result of the human-elephant conflict in Sri Lanka each year as many as 80 people are killed by elephants and more than 230 elephants are killed by farmers.
+The Sri Lankan elephant is listed as endangered, and only 2.500–4.000 individuals remain in the wild.

-In India the conflict is exceedingly acute because of the country's Wildlife Protection Act.
+As of 2021, in India and Kerala the conflict is exceedingly acute because of the country's Wildlife Protection Act.

+Moreover, In Asia, wildlife is considered sacred as a messenger of God, and in some cases, religious and political protections are implemented, which can cause conflicts.
+For example, in Nara City, Japan, the sacred Japanese sika deer (Cervus nippon), protected for over a millennium, has recently seen a population surge around Nara Park.
+Genetic analysis reveals mixing between sacred deer from the sanctuary and common lineage deer, posing a risk to the sacred deer's unique genetics.
+This situation presents a complex challenge where excluding surrounding deer populations is necessary to maintain the genetic uniqueness of a sacred deer population that humans have protected for a long time.

 Antarctica

-The first instance of death due to human-wildlife conflict in Antarctica occurred in 2003 when a leopard seal dragged a snorkelling British marine biologist underwater where she drowned.
+In Antarctica the first known instance of death due to human-wildlife conflict occurred in 2003 when a leopard seal dragged a snorkelling British marine biologist underwater where she drowned.